To reach us:

 The Brandeis Counseling Center stands with countless citizens of the world in opposition to the continued violence against our Black/African brothers, sisters and family.
 We grieve with you the loss of your family due to the COVID-19 pandemic and through the racial inequities in our healthcare system.
-We condemn the shooting of Jacob Blake, and the deaths of Ahmaud Arbery, Breonna Taylor, Sean Reed, Tony McDade, David McAtee, Sean Monterrosa, George Floyd and so many others, and the historical, institutional and systemic oppression that continues to impact and traumatize our Black brothers, sisters and family.
+We condemn the shooting of Jacob Blake, and the deaths of Ahmaud Arbery, Breonna Taylor, Sean Reed, Tony McDade, David McAtee, Sean Monterrosa, George Floyd, Daniel Prude and so many others, and the historical, institutional and systemic oppression that continues to impact and traumatize our Black brothers, sisters and family.
 Everyone in this country should have the same basic freedoms without fear of reprisal, or worse, death.
 We should all feel the same sense of comfort and ease while jogging in our communities, birding in Central Park, meeting up with friends at a café, and relaxing in the comfort of our own homes.